unclejet/design-patterns/refactoring-to-patterns/docs/replaceHardCodedNotificationswithObserver/README.md

 TextTestResult now notifies its TestRunner, which reports information to the screen.
 I compile and test to confirm that the changes work.

+## step 2
+Now I want to create an observer interface called TestListener.
+To create that interface, I apply Extract Interface [F] on the TestRunner associated with the TextTestResult.
+When choosing what methods to include in the new interface, I must know which methods TextTestResult calls on TestRunner.
+Those methods are highlighted in bold in the following listing:

+class TextTestResult extends TestResult... public synchronized void addError(Test test, Throwable t) {
+      super.addError(test, t);

+fRunner.addError(this, test, t);
+   }

+   public synchronized void addFailure(Test test, Throwable t) {
+      super.addFailure(test, t);

+fRunner.addFailure(this, test, t);
+   }

+   public synchronized void endTest(Test test) {
+      super.endTest(test);

+fRunner.endTest(this, test);
+   }

+   public synchronized void startTest(Test test) {
+      super.startTest(test);

+fRunner.startTest(this, test);
+   }

+Given this information, I extract the following interface:

+public interface TestListener {

+public void addError(TestResult testResult, Test test, Throwable t);

+public void addFailure(TestResult testResult, Test test, Throwable t);

+public void startTest(TestResult testResult, Test test);

+}

+public class TestRunner
+implements TestListener...

+Now I inspect the other notifier, UITestResult, to see if it calls TestRunner methods that are not on the TestListener interface.
+It does—it overrides a TestResult method called endTest(…):

+package ui;
+class UITestResult extends TestResult... public synchronized void endTest(Test test) {
+      super.endTest(test);

+fRunner.endTest(this, test);
+   }

+That leads me to update TestListener with the additional method:

+public interface TestListener...

+public void endTest(TestResult testResult, Test test);

+I compile to confirm that everything works fine.
+However, it doesn't work because the TestRunner for TextTestResult implements the TestListener interface and does not declare the method endTest(…).
+No problem; I simply add that method to the TestRunner to make everything run:

+public class TestRunner implements TestListener...

+public void endTest(TestResult testResult, Test test) {

+}

+## step 3
+Now I must make UITestResult's associated TestRunner implement TestListener and also make both TextTestResult and UITestResult communicate with their TestRunner instances using the TestListener interface.
+Here are a few of the changes:

+public class TestRunner extends Frame implements TestListener...

+class UITestResult extends TestResult... protected
+TestListener fRunner;

+   UITestResult(
+TestListener runner) {
+      fRunner= runner;
+   }

+public class TextTestResult extends TestResult... protected
+TestListener fRunner;

+   TextTestResult(
+TestListener runner) {
+      fRunner= runner;
+   }

+I compile and test to confirm that these changes work.